Woodland rambling at The Vyne

 Where do the walks start?

 Our woodland walks are accessed through Visitor Reception, don’t forget to pick up a map (50p) to help guide you.
 Follow the path to the right of the lake and through the gate at the end.
 Here you can pick up our colour coded way marked paths.
 Please note: National Trust members have free access to our woodland with a valid membership card.
-Non-members will be charged the grounds only rate.
+Non-members will be charged admission.

 How accessible are the walks?